 Contract management is the quintessential function for any business organization that involves collaboration with multi-functional teams, external vendors, and customers.
-Law departments have a more significant role in ensuring that the contract management processes align with the regulatory compliances and the company's internal process as well as business interests.
-Even with the best of the teams, contractual processes may still continue to plague most legal departments, amidst other workflow challenges that include: collaborating efficiently with teams, ad-hoc approaches to manage workflows, and streamlining all the individual functions into one.
+Law departments have a significant role in ensuring that the contract management processes align with the regulatory compliances and the company's internal process as well as business interests.
+Even with the best of the teams, contractual processes may still continue to plague most legal departments, amidst other workflow challenges that include collaborating efficiently with teams, ad-hoc approaches to manage workflows, and streamlining all the individual functions into one.

 Some contracts may be pretty straightforward, others may be as complicated as it can get.
 In other words, each contract or agreement is unique in its way.
 With teams working in tandem to secure contracts, standardized contract types will typically be the go-to for more reasons than one.
 That said, there will always be a need for customization of the templates to suit specific business or organization objectives and realities.
 This is where the contract negotiation phase becomes critical and is vital to the successful achievement of the targeted deliverables.

 For every contract, standard templates serve as a good starting point for companies to streamline the contract lifecycle.

 The penultimate stage involves contract renewals upon expiry, negotiations before approvals, and other vetting processes.
 In a legacy system, notifications and updates had to be tracked and traced manually, which often led to details falling between the cracks.
 In sharp contrast to the legacy systems, the CLM has features for timely and automated reminders that can significantly reduce the burden of managing contracts during the post-execution stage.
+This enables: